mikeza/mlneuro/Readme.md

 - bufferkdtree (GPU powered KDE with k-nearest neighbors)
 - keras (neural network based estimators)
 - statsmodels (poisson GLM estimator)
+- h5py (saving/loading from hdf5 files)
+- matplotlib (visuals and example plots)

-Optional dependencies will not be auto-installed but can be found using ``pip``
+Optional dependencies will not be auto-installed but can be found using ``pip`` (within the conda environment if used)

+Note, Python 2 is not supported.

 ## Downloading example datasets